 This pathway is designed for those students who meet Curtin’s entry requirements and wish to take up an Engineering degree but do not meet the prerequisites or admission requirements.
 Students apply for the Bachelor of Science (Multidisciplinary Science) degree and select appropriate units.
 Students hoping to improve their ATAR will need to enrol in 100 credits and achieve a Semester Weighted Average of >65%.

-Medical Radiation Sciences Pathway
+Medical Radiation Science Pathway

-Students requiring Mathematics or Physics for entry into Medical Radiation Sciences may apply for Bachelor of Science (Multidisciplinary Science) degree.
+Students requiring Mathematics or Physics for entry into Medical Radiation Science may apply for Bachelor of Science (Multidisciplinary Science) degree.
 Health Science core units may also be selected to give a minimum enrolment of 75 credits.

 Note: This course is competitive and there is no guaranteed entry.